How to Set Meaningful Goals When You Feel Lost

 20px

-In this guide, we’ll explore how to set meaningful goals that align with your true self, even when you’re feeling lost and directionless.
+In this comprehensive guide, we’ll delve deep into the art and science of setting meaningful goals that align with your true self, even when you’re feeling lost and directionless.
 Whether you’re navigating a career transition, grappling with social anxieties, or simply trying to find your place in the world, we’ve got your back.
 Let’s embark on this journey of self-discovery and goal-setting together, shall we?

 1. Embracing the “Lost” Feeling: It’s More Common Than You Think